is a budget-friendly Canadian-based VPN. They offer two distinct services: a free VPN and a premium paid VPN

 “Once you have subscribed you have the right to obtain a full reimbursement, provided you purchased the subscription directly from Windscribe, and given that your request is sent within 3 commercial days from the subscription payment.”

-So…this a fail from us.
+So…this is a fail for us.
 It isn’t unheard of in the VPN community to offer 30 day window periods for no-questions-asked refunds.
 Although, in Windscribe’s defense, they do have a free version you can test out as long as you want before upgrading.

 Despite having a free version to test out, it’s not that good of an image for the provider.
 As we mentioned above, the free version is not that credible and it won’t allow users to access Windscribe’s Pro services.
 So, what’s the point?